SANGSEOSEO/philosophy_datascience/02.Python programming/practical-python/Notes/02_데이터로 작업하기/01_Datatypes.md

 ```
 GOOG주식을 100개 보유
 ```
 To add or modify values assign using the key names.

-To add or modify values assign using the key names.

 ```python
 # to add or modify values assign using the key names
 s["shares"] = 75